streamaserver/streamaDocs/content/config/application.yml.md

         setting2: value
 ```

-If there are multiple ones they can be merged, for example the flowing setting and the one above would be: `setting0.setting1.othersetting: value`
+If there are multiple ones they can be merged, for example the following setting and the one above would be: `setting0.setting1.othersetting: value`

 ```
 setting0: